Our Location

 Since dead leaves are full of carbon, they can use a bit of a nitrogen kick to get the decomposition going.
 Coffee grounds are a particularly good nitrogen resource.
 Save your coffee grounds up or collect them from coffee shops (Starbucks bags them and gives them out!).

 An efficient method of composting leaves is to create a pile with a C:N ratio (carbon to nitrogen) of about 30 parts carbon to 1 part nitrogen by weight.
-According to this excellent small-scale composting guide from the Cornell Waste Management Institute, leaves have a C:N ratio of anywhere to 30-80:1.
+According to this small-scale composting guide from the Cornell Waste Management Institute, leaves have a C:N ratio of anywhere to 30-80:1.
 Nitrogen-rich coffee grounds have a C:N ratio of 20:1 (note that while coffee grounds contain more nitrogen than leaves do, grounds still do contain 20x more carbon than nitrogen).
 Grass clippings have a C:N ratio of 12-25:1.

 It can be hard to create the perfect compost pile in your yard right off the bat because of the variation in C:N ratio between various source ingredients.
 Some trees have leaves with more carbon than others.
 Some leaves are mulched along with grass clippings while others are raked up without any nitrogen-rich grass.
 Some grass clippings are dry and not all that nitrogen-rich!
 Just try to approximate as best you can and adjust your recipe as you go to suit your unique ingredients.